 Caerfai Bay Caravan and Tent Park consists of three separate enclosures.
 We will be open to welcome guests from the 1st March 2019.
 The Caravan Park is located in the first field also known as “Hanner Guinea” (half a guinea).
 Hanner Guinea is approximately 4 acres and is licensed for 60 Caravans, both holiday homes and touring caravans.
 There are 25 touring caravan/motorhome pitches all with hook-ups and sea views, 17 touring pitches are hard standing.
 The remainder of the caravans are holiday homes, 9 are for hire.
 Motor homes without awnings may stay in the caravan field subject to caravan rates.

 Parc Ffynnon (field of the well) and Rhos Carreg Lwyd (field of the grey rock) are our 2 camping fields for tents and campervans.
 These have ample electric hook-ups, seven of these pitches are hardstanding.
-Dogs are not allowed in non dog camping area (part of field 3).
+Dogs are not allowed in the non dog camping area (part of field 3).

 The Pembrokeshire coastal path is adjacent to the site entrance with Caerbwdi Bay a short walk to the east and St. Nons Chapel to the west.
 For the more serious walker, continue further along the coast to Solva or Whitesands Bay, or even the entire coastline – the choice is yours.

 Our office is open daily; the opening times vary with the time of year.
 We advise you to telephone between 9am and 4.30pm Monday to Friday, Saturday between 9am and 5pm or Sunday from 9am until noon.
 There is an answer phone and the messages are dealt with daily; our emails are monitored and replied to throughout the day.
 You can now book online.

-Caerfai Farm Shop is 100 yds from the site entrance and sells milk, organic produce and other groceries.
+Caerfai Farm Shop is 100 yds from the site entrance and sells milk, cheese, organic produce and other groceries.
 It is open during school holiday periods from the end of May to the beginning of September.
-Milk and cheese are always available – please ask in the office.
 St Davids and its shops are a fifteen minute walk away, just under a mile.